-In the afternoon, visit a typical Mekong Delta village called My An Hung where you will walk through verdant plantations.
-You will be invited to a local's home to taste local fruits while hearing traditional folk songs performed by villagers followed by a unique unicorn dance.
-A 17-kilometer Biking option is also available.
+In the afternoon, visit a typical Mekong Delta village called My An Hung where you can walk through verdant plantations.
+You are invited to a local's home to taste local fruits while hearing traditional folk songs performed by villagers followed by a unique unicorn dance.
+A 17-kilometer biking option is also available.

 Travel by skiff along Bassac Canal to Chau Doc floating market then head off by van to Long Son Pagoda atop Sam Mountain.
 Ask the monks about their age-old Buddhist practices.
 Return via the bustling morning market.

 On this river, admire dexterous Khmer artisans dyeing and weaving kroma, the ubiquitous item no Khmer lives without.
-Explore the riverbank on two wheels if you wish, pass by Buddhist temples and thatch houses perched on spindly wooden stilts while white oxen wade just offshore.
+Explore the riverbank on two wheels if you wish and pass by Buddhist temples and thatch houses perched on spindly wooden stilts while white oxen wade just offshore.

 After lunch, board your marine-grade aluminum skiffs and head towards the tamarind trees of Preah Prosop, a remote village little changed over several lifetimes.

-Enjoy the Cambodian capital by motorized tuk-tuk, the Royal Palace, Silver Pagoda and the National Museum of Cambodia, home to the world’s largest collection of Khmer art.
-Visit the Tuol Sleng Museum of Genocide and the Killing Field or shopping at Russian Market.
+Enjoy the Cambodian capital by motorized tuk-tuk, the Royal Palace, Silver Pagoda, and the National Museum of Cambodia, home to the world’s largest collection of Khmer art.
+Visit the Tuol Sleng Museum of Genocide and the Killing Field or shop at the Russian Market.